exercism/haskell/README.md

 ### Running HLint

-All code in this repository should be as idiomatic as possible, so it is highly recommended to run `hlint` on your sources before opening a *pull request*.
+All code in this repository should be as idiomatic as possible, so we enforce in [Travis-CI] that it returns `No hints` when processed by HLint.

+It is highly recommended to run `hlint` on your sources before opening a *pull request*, so you can fix your code before submitting it for review.

-Unless there is a good reason to ignore a suggestion, all submitted code is expected to return **No hints** when processed by it.
+If you are certain that a suggestion given by `hlint` would make the code worse, you can [suppress it](https://github.com/ndmitchell/hlint#customizing-the-hints) with annotations in the source file.

 ## License